Stateful Behaviour

 The condition can inherit from MonoBehaviour

-to receive Unity messages or from ScriptableObject
+to receive Unity messages, or from ScriptableObject

-to be convenient for the editor drag-and-drop.
+to be more convenient for editor drag-and-drop functionality.

-Creating a state machine
+Creating a State Machine

 private StateGraph CreateStateGraph()